kate2797/MET-API/README.md

 # Mix & Match App

 ## General info

-I am an art and fashion lover.
-Mix & Match is a fun project that makes use of the Metropolitan Museum of Art Collection API to generate random historical outfits.
-[See Mix & Match in action](https://kate2797.github.io/mix-and-match/) ✨
+I'm an art and fashion enthusiast.
+Mix & Match is a toy project that uses the Metropolitan Museum of Art Collection API to generate random historical outfits based on your preferences.
+Please note that the API's metadata isn't perfect, so the results may sometimes be unexpected.

 ## Technologies
 - HTML